burst-apps-team/burst-wiki/cip.md

 Specification

-CIPs must be written in mediawiki format.
+CIPs must be written in markdown format.

 Each CIP should have the following parts: